apexfarm/ApexTestKit/README.md

 }
 ```

-Underneath, the data are automatically populated with appropriate values according to field types, including: BOOLEAN, DATE, TIME, DATETIME, DOUBLE, INTEGER, PERCENT, CURRENCY, PICKLIST, MULTIPICKLIST, STRING, TEXTAREA, EMAIL, URL, PHONE, ADDRESS.
+Underneath, the data are automatically guessed with appropriate values according to field types, including: BOOLEAN, DATE, TIME, DATETIME, DOUBLE, INTEGER, PERCENT, CURRENCY, PICKLIST, MULTIPICKLIST, STRING, TEXTAREA, EMAIL, URL, PHONE, ADDRESS.

 ### Caveat

-1. Depends on number of required fields and generation expression rules, the size of debug log could exceed the 5MB limit.
-In such case, please toggle the debug level to hide unnecessary information.
+1. Depends on number of fields generated, the size of debug log could exceed the 5MB limit.
+In such case, please set the ApexCode debug level to `DEBUG`.
 2. Sometime ramdom values could bring uncertainty to test results.
-In such case, please specify the genereation expression rule explicitly or to a fixed value.
+In such case, please specify the genereation expression rule explicitly or to a fixed value, i.e. `'RequiredFieldName' => '{!?*****}'`, `'RequiredFieldName' => new List<String> { 'Pacific Coffee', 'Starbucks' }`.
+3. Roughly speaking current max field generation capacity is around 6000, i.e. fields generated with ATKFaker express rather than fixed values.
+And it will take about 10 seconds.
+If there are 6 generated fields per record, the max record generation capacity is around 1000.
+Otherwise it will likely reach the CPU limit.
+Therefore it is better to use `Test.startTest()` and `Test.stopTest()` to wrap your actual testing logic.
+4. If record type is activated and picklist values are dpending on them, please try to declare the possible picklist values in the `fields()` explicitly for that record type.

 ## Usage of ATKWizard

 All examples below can be successfully run from `src/classes/SampleTest.cls` in a clean Salesforce CRM organization.
-If validation rules were added to CRM standard sObjects, `fields()` keyword should be used to tailor the record generation to bypass them.
+If validation rules were added to CRM standard sObjects, `fields()` keyword could be used to tailor the record generation to bypass them.

 ### 1. Setup Relationship

-When `referenceBy()` is omitted, the relationship field will be looked up implicitly according to the sObject type.

 #### 1.1 One to Many

+`referenceBy()` can be omitted, if there is only one Contact->Account relationship field on Contact sObject.

 ```java
 ATKWizard.I().wantMany('Account')